 Stirred egg

-Split the eggs into a bowl, add water-soluble potato starch and mix together, cutting the whites.
+Crack the eggs into a bowl, add the water-dissolved potato starch and mix until combined

-Put salad oil in a frying pan, spread it all over with kitchen paper or something similar and then heat it.
-After a while, remove from the heat.
-(If a silly sound is heard when adding egg mixture, it can cause burning, so remove from the heat for a few seconds just before adding it.)
+Put salad oil in a frying pan, spread it evenly with kitchen paper, and heat it.
+After a while, remove it from the heat.
+(If you hear a sizzling sound when you add the egg mixture, it may burn, so remove it from the heat for a few seconds just before adding it.)

-Pour egg mixture into [3] and spread it all over.
+Pour the egg mixture into [3] and spread it evenly

-When the area is hardened and the egg mixture does not flow even when the frying pan is tilted, remove from the heat, peel it off from the edge, and transfer to a cutting board.
+When the edges have solidified and the egg mixture no longer flows when you tilt the frying pan, remove from the heat, peel from the edge and transfer to a cutting board

 -